- P256K

 recoveredKey.dataRepresentation == privateKey.publicKey.dataRepresentation

-You can also recover from a hash digest:
+You can also lift from a hash digest directly:

 let digest = SHA256.hash(data: message)